Drixevel-Archive/CriticalHits/README.md

-# Sourcemod - PROJECT NAME
+# Sourcemod - Critical Hits
-A Sourcemod project...
-(Source Engine)
+A Sourcemod project to allow for critical hits similar to TF2.